-The word “comedy” is derived from the Ancient Greek kmida, which combines the concepts of “o kômos” (revel) and “id.”
+The word “comedy” comes from the Ancient Greek word “kmida,” which comes from the words “o kômos,” which means “fun,” and “id,” which means “self.”
 Dean Rubin claims that the term “comedy” evolved from the root “kmida,” which means “joke” (singing; ode).
 In Greek, “comic” functions as an adverb.
 Comedy was a specific genre of ancient Greek and Roman theater that always had a happy ending.
-Comedy, in Aristotle’s view, is the failure to adequately imitate persons in accordance with established norms (where tragedy was an imitation of men better than the average).
+According to Aristotle, comedy is the failure to adequately imitate people in accordance with established norms, whereas tragedy is the better imitation of men than the average.

-Only in the sub-genre of the ugly known as the ludicrous did comedy characters ever fare worse than average.
+Only in the sub-genre of the ugly, known as the ludicrous, did comedy characters ever fare worse than average.
 A mask that makes people laugh is an example of something that is ugly and malformed without causing them damage, and hence can be described as ludicrous.
 As time went on, people began to associate the phrase with any sort of performance that was meant to make them laugh.
 The current meaning of the term “comedy” emerged throughout the course of the Middle Ages.
-Once Latin translations of Aristotle’s works were completed in the 12th century, the term “comedy” began to be employed in a broader sense in medieval literature.
+After Aristotle’s works were translated into Latin in the 12th century, the word “comedy” started to be used in a broader way in medieval literature.

 Poetics is the term used to describe these interpretations.
-Many serious scholars in the second half of the 20th century found great amusement in employing this expression to describe all of humanity’s guffawing.
+In the second half of the 20th century, many serious scholars found it very funny to use this phrase to describe how everyone laughs.

 History of the dny, including its roots in the works of Aristotle and Aristophanes, a Greek playwright, began writing comedies around 425 BCE.
 Of his 40 plays, only 11 have survived.
 Aristophanes’ works are often satirical and hilarious.
 The early satyr plays, which inspired Aristophanes, were typically somewhat sexual in nature, and this is where he found the inspiration for his unique kind of comedy.
 Only author 11’s satyr plays have survived to the present day.
 As stated in his works, Aristotle places the origin of comedy in poetry at around 335 BCE.